Thomas Pate, P.E., Principal Water Resources Engineer

 Sandra started as the Administrative Assistant at Solano County Water Agency in 2012 and was promoted to Accountant in 2016.
 Sandra’s background includes a variety of administrative, financial, human resources, and support duties requiring a thorough knowledge of the Agency and its procedures.
 Sandra has recently taken on Solano Project and State Water Project Water accounting for the Agency.
 Sandra holds a Bachelor's of Science Degree in Applied Computer Graphics from California State University, Chico, and a Master’s of Science Degree in Accounting from California State University, Sacramento.

-Jeffrey Barich, EIT., Assistant Water Resources Engineer
+Jeffrey Barich, EIT., Assistant Water Resources Engineer P.E.

 As Assistant Water Resources Engineer, Jeff works on a variety of projects for SCWA.
 These include managing the operations and maintenance for the Green Valley Flood Control Project and the Ulatis Flood Control Project.
 Jeff also does field surveying and engineering design for creek restoration projects for the Lower Putah Creek Coordinating Committee, as well as provide engineering support and construction management for other such projects.
 Jeff holds a Bachelor of Science Degree in Civil Engineering (2013) and a Master of Science Degree in Civil and Environmental Engineering (2014) both from Cal Poly, San Luis Obispo.

-Sabrina Colias, Assistant Water Resources Specialist
+Sabrina Colias, Associate Water Resources Specialist

-Sabrina began working with Solano County Water Agency in 2016 as an Assistant Water Resources Specialist with responsibilities in providing assistance in implementation of the Agency’s Water Conservation Program, management of grant funded projects, and conducting field inspections and monitoring of water resource projects and habitat restoration.
+Sabrina began working with Solano County Water Agency in 2016 as an Assistant Water Resources Specialist with responsibilities in providing assistance in the implementation of the Agency’s Water Conservation Program, management of grant funded projects, and conducting field inspections and monitoring of water resource projects and habitat restoration.
 Sabrina graduated from Sacramento State University in 2013 with a Bachelor of Science degree in Environmental Studies.
 Before the Agency, Sabrina worked for the Sonoma County Agricultural Preservation and Open Space District where she provided mapping support and monitored conservation easements for compliance.

 Katherine Ashley, Administrative Assistant